The Somerset & Dorset Railway Trust – a short history

 Having laid the sidings, the next job was to connect to the West Somerset line through Washford station

 As finances permitted, the Bulletin steadily improved, and in 1981 became a proper magazine format of 16 pages.
 In 1989, it won a national prize for railway societies’ magazines.
-In 1993, it was renamed ‘Pines Express’ – over 270 editions have now been printed, still publishing new material about the S&D, a half century since the line’s demise.
+In 1993, it was renamed ‘Pines Express’ – over 300 editions have now been printed, still publishing new material about the S&D, over half a century since the line’s demise.
 Back copies are available to read or download in the Members’ Area of this website.

 Individual Trust members and the Trust itself have published numerous books on aspects of the railway, plus reprints of Working Timetables stretching back to 1902.
-They vary from the personal memories of former S&D railwaymen, such as the legendary S&D driver Donald Beale, to more technical matters, such as ‘Alfred Whitaker and the Tablet Apparatus’.
-In addition to written material, numerous audio recordings of staff reminiscences have been compiled and continue to be available on CD.
+They vary from the personal memories of former S&D railwaymen, such as the legendary S&D driver Donald Beale (this was recently re-issued), to more technical matters, such as ‘Alfred Whitaker and the Tablet Apparatus’.
+In addition to written material, numerous audio recordings of staff reminiscences have been compiled and, originally issued on cassette tape and CD, are now available as digital downloads from our website.

-The Trust has had an active Sales facility since the early days of the Circle, selling books, memorabilia, garments featuring the SDJR crest, limited edition model wagons.
-As well as a permanent sales outlet at Washford, mobile sales stands have been present around the country at model railway exhibitions, traction engine rallies and other outdoor events.
-It has developed a thriving mail order trade.
+The Trust has had an active sales facility since the early days of the Circle, selling books, memorabilia, garments featuring the SDJR crest, limited edition model wagons, etc. This has developed into a thriving online shop which now contributes greatly to the Trust’s income.
+Additionally, mobile sales stands have been present around the country at model railway exhibitions, traction engine rallies and other outdoor events.
+Until 2020, there was also a Trust shop at Washford station.

 Work progresses on the firebox of the engine at Minehead

-When the Radstock collieries finally closed in 1973, the National Coal Board placed its industrial 0-4-0 saddle tank in the care of the Trust.
+When the Radstock collieries finally closed in 1973, the National Coal Board placed its industrial 0-4-0 saddle tank – the last steam locomotive to work the Somerset coalfield – in the care of the Trust.
 Built by Peckett of Bristol in 1929 and numbered 1788, it was moved by road from Kilmersdon Colliery to the Trust’s Radstock base via an appearance at the Camerton Traction Engine Rally.
-Since the Trust’s move to Washford, it has given regular shunting demonstrations there, and has masqueraded as ‘Percy’ at the West Somerset Railway’s ‘Thomas the Tank Engine’ events.
-Ownership was subsequently transferred to the Trust, and in 2013 following a complete overhaul, it appeared in splendid SDJR Prussian Blue lined livery.
+At Washford, the loco has given regular shunting demonstrations, and has masqueraded as ‘Percy’ at the West Somerset Railway’s ‘Thomas the Tank Engine’ events.
+Ownership was subsequently transferred to the Trust, and in 2013 following a complete overhaul, it appeared in splendid SDJR Prussian Blue lined livery and was formally named Kilmersdon.

 The Trust has also retrieved three original S&D coach bodies.
 The first, a 6-wheeled First Class coach No. 4, was built at the S&D’s Highbridge Works in 1886.
-Exactly one hundred years later it arrived at Washford in a poor state of repair, having served as a cricket pavilion at Templecombe for many years.
-After much painstaking work, the superb external renovation of this vehicle to its original SDJR livery was completed in 2012.
+Exactly one hundred years later it arrived at Washford in a poor state of repair, having served as a cricket pavilion at Templecombe for around 50 years.
+After much painstaking work, the superb external renovation of this vehicle to its original SDJR livery was completed in 2012 and subsequently, the four compartments were also completed.

-For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset.
-The event has also included modelling and photographic competitions.
-This venue has also hosted model railway exhibitions every New Year.
+For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset, close to one of the branch lines of the S&D. This venue has also hosted our model railway exhibition each January.

-The Trust has a number of area groups, which meet on a regular basis, staging talks and film shows.
-As well as those locally in Somerset and Dorset territory, groups have met in London, the North of England and Scotland.
+The Trust has two area groups, which – Covid guidance permitting – meet on a regular basis, staging talks and film shows.
+There is a group based in Dorchester, Dorset and another in the North of England.

 True to the purpose of the original Circle, the Trust has progressively built up a large archive collection.
-Since 2011, this has resided in the Somerset Heritage Centre in Taunton, making it widely accessible to the general public and ensuring conservation to high standard.
-Artefacts, large and small, continue to be displayed in the museum at Washford, where there are plans for its development as an innovative visitor centre.
+Since 2011, the paper archive has resided in the Somerset Heritage Centre in Taunton, making it widely accessible to the general public and ensuring conservation to high standard.
+Artefacts, large and small, continued to be displayed in the museum at Washford until 2020, when the West Somerset Railway issued a Notice to Quit the site.
+Since then, vehicles and artefacts have been leaving the site for alternative locations, most notably the Watercress Line in Hampshire, though some items have been loaned to the S&DRHT at Midsomer Norton.

-If you would like to support the Trust and its future, you can become a member here or alternatively click the Donate Button below.
+If you would like to support the Trust and its future, become a member.
 If you would like to take an active part in the Trust, there are many volunteering opportunities of all sorts, from researching and writing articles to hands-on rolling stock restoration and repair – contact us here.